 All grant recipients, when requested, must complete the NJ STEP Cumulative Export Results Form.

-NJ STEP is funded in part through a Grant with the U.S. Small Business Administration.
+The New Jersey State Trade Business Expansion Program is funded in part through a Grant with the U.S. Small Business Administration.

 Additional information and definitions for the New Jersey Business Survey